 What is FOG?

-FOG refers specifically to fats, oils and grease entering the sewer system when poured down drains in homes, apartments, restaurants, industry and public facilities.
+FOG refers specifically to fats, oils and grease that enter the sewer system from homes, apartments, restaurants, industry and public facilities.

 As a byproduct of cooking, FOG is usually found in:

 - baking goods

 FOG can be classified into two different categories: residential FOG and commercial FOG.
 For more information on these categories of FOG, click on the links below:

 |Blockage can lead to sewer overflows on your property.

 All too often, fats, oils and grease are disposed of improperly during food preparation and kitchen clean-up.
 When poured the down sinks or floor drains, FOG can accumulate and reduce the capacity which can potentially cause a blockage in the sanitary sewer system.

 - sewage backups into homes and businesses and

 - sewers that overflow onto roadways and property, eventually flowing into local waterways.